Kenneth-Bak/Trivia/README.md

 This is a pyhon trivia game about programming.

-Clone or copy. run with trivia.py
+Clone or copy.
+Run with trivia.py